-2.8 Breaches of policy
+2.10 Breaches of policy

-This policy exists to protect the council and get the best outcomes from any corporate use of social media.
-Staff found to be in breach of this policy may be disciplined in accordance with the SCC Conduct and Capability Policy.
+This policy exists to protect the Council and get the best outcomes from any corporate use of social media.
+Staff found to be in breach of this policy may be disciplined in accordance with the

+SCC Conduct and Capability Policy.
 In certain circumstances, breach of this policy may be considered gross misconduct resulting in dismissal.

-Councillors found to be in breach of this policy may be deemed to be a breach of the Members' Code of Conduct leading to action by the Standards Committee.
+Councillors found to be in breach of this policy may be deemed to be in breach of the Members' Code of Conduct leading to action by the Standards Committee.

-Breach of Information Security - Users must report all suspected breaches of information security to the Information Management Team using the Information Security Incident report form on mySCC.
+Breach of Information Security - users must report all suspected breaches of information security to the Information Management Team using the Information Security Incident report form on mySCC.

-Data protection & Confidentiality - users must appreciate the open and publicly visible nature of any social media channel and must ensure that no personal, confidential, or sensitive data is disclosed without the explicit consent of individual / data owner.
+Data Protection & Confidentiality - users must appreciate the open and publicly visible nature of any social media channel and must ensure that no personal, confidential or sensitive data is disclosed without the explicit consent of individual / data owner.

-2.9 Using Social Media for monitoring or surveillance
+2.11 Using social media for monitoring or surveillance

 When carried out in the course of a criminal investigation or operation, any monitoring or surveillance of social networking or internet sites - or the establishment of a relationship on such sites in the guise of a member of the public - is likely to require magistrate's approval under the Regulation of Investigatory Powers Act 2000 (RIPA).
-The Council's lead RIPA officers are the Senior Authorising Officer (SAO), Mr Graham Crisp, Head of Trading Standards, graham.crisp@suffolk.gov.uk and the Senior Responsible Officer, Mr Nigel Inniss, Head of Legal Services.
+If such activities are being considered, please contact one of the Council's RIPA Authorising Officers (SAO), Mr Graham Crisp, Head of Trading Standards, graham.crisp@suffolk.gov.uk and the Senior Responsible Officer Mr Nigel Inniss, Head of Governance, nigel.inniss@suffolk.gov.uk.
 Please contact one of them if such activities are being considered.